 Just 2,550 were built in 1956 (some sources state 1956 production of only 1,325) followed by 444 in 1957.
 It is believed that approximately 1,500 examples are still in existence.
 Of the 444 built-in 1957, only 98 were built with the optional air conditioning.

-West Coast Classics are proud to present an absolutely exceptional and great daily driving and completely rust free and mostly all original example of this long time southern California 1957 Lincoln Continental Mark II 2 Door Hardtop with its 368/300HP 4BBL V8 engine in beautiful and striking original factory 'Seascape Blue' (Color code 04) paint with a gorgeous condition and factory correct specification original 'Blue & White' leather interior and loaded with factory options including:
+West Coast Classics are proud to present an absolutely exceptional and great daily driving and completely rust free and mostly all original example of this long time southern California 1957 Lincoln Continental Mark II 2 Door Hardtop with its 368/300HP 4BBL V8 engine in beautiful and striking original factory 'Seascape Blue' (Color code 04) paint with a gorgeous condition two-tone 'Blue leather interior and loaded with factory options including:

 Turbo-Drive automatic transmission, Air conditioning, Rear seat center armrest, Full floor carpeting, Heater & defroster, Electric clock, AM radio, Tachometer, Power front seat adjustment, Power windows, Power vent windows, Trunk carpeting, Chrome window surround moldings, Rocker panel molding, Power steering, Power brakes, Full wheel covers.